 Adults lack functional mouthparts and do not eat.
 Larvae usually eat trees, shrubs, and other woody plants, but some species eat herbaceous plants.
 Compared to other moth groups, most tussock moths have a rather wide range of acceptable host plants.

 The new family (Erebidae) that the tussock moth subfamily now belongs to joins together several additional moth groups.
 Many of these (such as the underwing, or catocalid moths) used to be members of the formerly huge family Noctuidae.
 The noctuid family continues, but minus those groups.
-Another distinct group, the tiger and lichen moths, are in the same situation as the tussock moths: they also used to be in their own family, but have now been reduced to a subfamily (Arctiinae) in the new family Erebidae.
+Another distinct group, the tiger and lichen moths, are in the same situation as the tussock moths: they also used to be in their own family, but they have now been reduced to a subfamily (Arctiinae) in the new family Erebidae.
 These recent taxonomy revisions are confusing, but they represent a much greater clarity in our understanding of the true relationships among these animal groups.

 With the females flightless, the males must seek them out, and pheromones (scent signals unique to each species) help the sexes to find one another.
 Eggs are often laid in a cluster on top of the cocoon and are covered with the female’s irritating hairs.